Software Defined Radios Help Agencies Communicate

 To help address these issues and advance SDR technology for public safety officials, NIJ has implemented a multifaceted strategy.

-- Developing a cost model that will allow vendors and users to identify critical price points for SDR and to perform cost-benefit
+- Developing a cost model that will allow vendors and users to identify critical price points for SDR and to perform cost-benefit analyses.

 - Identifying opportunities for cognitive technology to improve responders' ability to communicate.

 NIJ supports IEEE P1900, a committee that is developing standards for advanced radio concepts and cognitive radio technology.

 The Institute is also funding two research and development projects at the Virginia Polytechnic Institute and State University.
 In the first project, Charles Bostian, Ph.D., and his colleagues are conducting research on cognitive radio for public safety applications.
 They have developed a prototype radio that is aware of its environment and can identify available frequencies and communicate on them.
 In the second project, Steve Ellingson, Ph.D., is developing a low-cost prototype multiband radio that will operate in the most common law enforcement radio bands.
 The architecture of this radio will become "open source"—that is, available to anyone or any company at no cost.

 Finally, NIJ is funding three major projects to evaluate SDR technologies in the field:

 - Building a prototype software defined, multiband conventional emergency radio that complies with the current standard for public safety radio communications (University of Texas–Dallas).